acuartango/ESP32_experiments/README.md

 # copy all needed files from linux to ESP32:
-# ampy --port /dev/ttyUSB0 put ili9341.py
+sudo ampy --port /dev/ttyUSB0 put ili9341.py

 # If we need to delete ESP32's  files from linux:
-# ampy --port /dev/ttyUSB0 rm test.py
+sudo ampy --port /dev/ttyUSB0 rm test.py

-# Connect that ESP32's Pins to Screen:
+# Connect that ESP32's Pins to LCD Screen (all names are written in the chips!):

 SDO(MISO)		-	G12
 LED			    -	3.3V  (backlight if we want to switch on&off we can connect to other Pin and switch on or off...)